-- PLO #1: Communicate effectively, in oral and written forms, taking into consideration audience and purpose. - SLO #2: Orally communicate a clear understanding of cultural relativism as applied to a specific culture. - PLO #3: Investigate a question using the research process of at least one Social Science discipline. - SLO #4: Investigate an anthropological question based on anthropological sources.
+- PLO #1: Communicate effectively, in oral and written forms, taking into consideration audience and purpose. - SLO #2: Orally communicate a clear understanding of cultural relativism as applied to a specific culture. - PLO #3: Investigate a guestion using the research process of at least one Social Science discipline. - SLO #4: Investigate an anthropological question based on anthropological sources. - PLO #4 Use evidence to describe (1) how privilege & inequality are socially and/or historically constructed and (2) how these shape [students'] lives. - SLO #1: Describe and apply cultural relativism in order to increase cross-cultural understanding, based on anthropological sources.